Brent Ruby - April 24 and 29

 Technology Advancements in Fitness and Performance

 Synopsis: This talk will focus on the highs and lows of human endeavors and the extent to which scientists and clinicians attempt to measure performance.
 Although typical measures can be conducted in the laboratory, Dr. Ruby and his team insist that research needs to be done in the real world.
-While the growth of the "wearable" marketplace has grown there are limitations in the present technology.
+While the "wearable" marketplace has grown, there are limitations in the present technologies and what they can measure accurately.
 These limitations will be discussed along with potential next steps and strategies.
-Drawing on 25 years of laboratory and aggressive field research chasing ultra athletes, wildland firefighters and US Special Ops soldiers, Dr. Ruby will provide a wide range of how Montana is on the forefront of this technology..
+Drawing on 25 years of laboratory and aggressive field research chasing ultra athletes, wildland firefighters and US Special Ops soldiers, Dr. Ruby will provide a wide range of how Montana is on the forefront of this technology.